-If you want to have a damaged or discolored tooth looking like new, there are several options your dentist at Lovett Dental Webster may suggest you consider.
-Dental bonding is a common way to repair a cracked, chipped, discolored, or decayed tooth with minimal discomfort giving individuals full use of their teeth and preventing future issues from arising due to neglect.
+If you want to have a damaged or discolored tooth looking like new, there are several options your dentist at Lovett Dental Webster may suggest for you.
+Dental bonding is a common way to repair a cracked, chipped, discolored, or decayed tooth.
+This treatment offers minimal discomfort while giving individuals full use of their teeth and preventing future issues from arising due to neglect.

 What is Dental Bonding?